Qualitative Project 3H ABROAD PSYCH4094

 Entry to Honours Psychology is guaranteed by a B2 average over Psychology 2A and 2B.
 To enter level 4 honours, a satisfactory performance in level 3 honours is required as well as the fulfilment of College regulations

 A collaborative psychology lab research report of 2700 words (85%).
-Students will write the collaborative report in pairs.
-Students will also produce a 300 word reflection piece (still written in pairs) about how the students have acted on the formative feedback from their tutors and engaged with the peer review activities throughout the course (15%).
+Students will write the collaborative report in threes.
+Students will also produce a 300 word reflection piece (written individually) about how they have acted on the formative feedback from their tutors and engaged with the learning activities throughout the course (15%).

 To introduce students to the practical aspects of qualitative research

 To develop skills in qualitative research methods.